TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Extended Analysis

 \subsection{The Role of the Encoder Unfreezing (Q1)}

 Table~\ref{tab:analysis_e5_downstream} shows the results for each variant of the experiment presented in \S\appref{analysis:e5_layers}.
-It is evident that unfreezing the textual encoder yields a significant performance across datasets.
+It is evident that unfreezing the textual encoder yields a significant performance boost across datasets, as seen in Figure~\ref{fig:analysis_unfreeze_compare}: The frozen TabSTAR variant is much worse than any other baseline!
 Furthermore, while finetuning a single layer gives a significant boost, it underperforms compared to 6 unfrozen layers.